PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 ### Setup of Settings

 1. Text Speed: Fast
+2. Skip Move Learning: On
-2. Give Nicknames: Off
+3. Give Nicknames: Off
-3. The program offers an [**Auto-Saving** option](#auto-saving) to allow error recovery and egg unhatching by saving the game automatically.
+4. The program offers an [**Auto-Saving** option](#auto-saving) to allow error recovery and egg unhatching by saving the game automatically.
 Obviously, the game's built-in Auto Save feature will mess up with the program's **Auto-Saving** functionality.
 You must only enable one Auto saving.
 You need to either turn off in-game Auto Save or turn off the program's **Auto-Saving** by setting its option to be **No auto-saving**.

 ### Box Setup